junreytejas/longshotChallenge/README.md

   });
 ```
 #### Phase 1:
-Automates capturing the data from the dom, filling up the 'answer' and 'name' fields in the form, and then hitting the submit button
+Automates capturing the data from the dom, filling up the `answer` and `name` fields in the form, and then hitting the submit button
 ```javascript
   await page.goto('https://challenge.longshotsystems.co.uk/go');